Overlooking the Sperm

 If a man is trying to conceive and is diagnosed with low testosterone, we recommend that testosterone replacement be avoided until the couple has successfully conceived.
 In the meantime, there are other medications (such as clomiphene citrate) that can be used to try to improve a man’s testosterone levels while maintaining sperm production at the same time.

+Overlooking the sperm and the male factors that contribute to fertility is common.
+That is why we always test both partners upon initial evaluation.
 If you have any questions about your or your partner’s fertility, please contact us today!